Four Types of Prototypes and Which is Right for You?

 4) Pre-Production Prototype (Factory Sample)

-A prototype provided by the manufacturer prior to full production is done to insure quality and manufacturability.
+A prototype provided by the manufacturer prior to full production is done to ensure quality and manufacturability.

 When you are going to manufacture the product yourself, or when you’re going to partner with a manufacturer, you usually need a factory sample that you can use to shop around for distribution.
 Why?
 Because retail outlets and chain stores usually want to see the “real thing,” not a prototype.
 You also want to check for manufacturing problems with a low volume run or pre-production run, typically in the hundreds.
 Often these are called production samples rather than prototypes.